BojkArth/image_analysis_pipeline/README.md

 ## 📄 License

-This module is part of the Superfluid project and follows the same licensing terms.
+This module is a one-shot-coding test project and follows MIT licensing terms.

 ## 🆘 Support